-Join us October 5 to celebrate the place we call home and usher in a new era of change together.
-Tickets go on sale in July!
+Join us on October 5 to celebrate the place we call home and usher in a new era of change together.
+Tickets on sale now!

 Can you feel it?
 Change is in the air.
 There is a spark, an energy that is building around a more equitable, restorative, and delicious regional food system.
 A system that we can build together.
 On October 5, gather with us at the Redd on Salmon Street, Ecotrust’s new working hub for food system innovation, for a taste of the exciting changes coming to the table here in the Northwest.

 5-6pm | Mix and mingle